carminda/Circular-Menu-Css/README.md

 # CircularMenu

-This is an Angular 7 project containing a very simple circular menu containing 6 options.
+This is an Angular 7 project containing a very simple circular menu with 6 options.
 If you click on one of the options it will display the corresponding info + image.
 To go back to the circular menu you just need to click on any part of the maximized info section.